 1 teaspoon leaf mold | Diverse micro-organisms addition |

 This third mix is great when you are re-potting your growing baby plants.
-It is recommended by Dr. Surja Agarwal, one of the most passionate gardeners with practical experience.
+It is recommended by Dr. Surja Agarwal, one of the most passionate gardeners out there with practical experience.

 If at the young stage we focus on providing a medium that allows new root formation, here you can see we balance out the nutrients, water and air flow in our soil mix.